aminembarki/CharFunk/readme.md

 ###CharFunk.replaceMatches(string,callback,ch)
-Returns a new string with all matched characters replaced.
+Returns a new string with all matched characters replaced, similar to String.replace().
 If the callback returns a string, then that will be used as the replacement.
 Otherwise, if a ch argument is provided, then that will be used as a replacement.
 If the callback does not return a string and the ch is not provided, then matched characters will simply be removed.